cprieto/roboblog/content/2016-09-12-cmake-and-variables.md

 add_executable (hello ${SOURCES})
 ```

-This is equivalent to appending the directory to the variable `INCLUDE_DIRECTORIES` (see [the documentation](https://cmake.org/cmake/help/v3.6/command/include_directories.html)) but it looks nicer to use the command instead of setting the variable directly.
+This is kind of equivalent to appending the directory to the variable `INCLUDE_DIRECTORIES` (see [the documentation](https://cmake.org/cmake/help/v3.6/command/include_directories.html)) but it looks nicer and give us more flexibility to use the command instead of setting the variable directly.
 By default this variable points as well to the same directory as `PROJECT_SOURCE_DIR` and that is the reason we didn't have problems before.
 It is good idea to set this on.

 # File globbing